 What is so great about this book is that it can go anywhere you want it to.
 Choose your adventure…and choose your own man.
 It’s exactly like those books we all loved as children, except with VERY adult content.😉

-Tessa Dare’s stories are some of my favorite romances.
+Tessa Dare’s stories are some of my favorite historical romances.
 She always finds ways to inject humor into her books.
 This particular book is the first in a series in which a man dies and leaves a castle to each of our heroines, who are known spinsters.

 In this story, Izzy wants to be a writer so retreats to her castle to write her novels.
 Meanwhile, Ransom shows up to the castle he still believes is rightfully his.
 Hilarity and romance ensue.
 I loved this romance novel based on Beauty and the Beast and it is another perfect pick for books like Bridgerton.

 If you loved the Bridgerton book series then you will love this book.
 Lady Violet Grey and her husband Lord James Audrey fell in love and got married in a whirlwind romance.
 Five years later, they barely speak because of “the Argument”.
 When Lady Grey receives a letter that says her husband is unconscious after being thrown from a horse, she rushes to his side only to find him awake and drinking in a tavern.
 She decides to teach him a lesson.

 The story is a quick-moving battle of wills that will have you simultaneously rooting for them and wanting to smack some sense into them.
 It’s perfect for fans of Jane Austen.

 Steamy Regency Romance Series About Siblings

 If your favorite part of Bridgerton was the naughty bits, then this is the book for you.
 The Season is expensive and it was common for other male or female relatives to sponsor poor relations to help their prospects.
-Which is why the heroine in this story offers her, ahem… services, for the duke next door if he will sponsor her sisters.
+This is why the heroine in this story offers her, ahem… services, for the duke next door if he will sponsor her sisters.